chrismllr/walks-graphql/README.md

 #### Application
 - [X] React native app
 - [X] Query to view Walks
-- [ ] Query walks specific to user
+- [ ] View UserInfo component with user data on each card
 - [ ] Tap to view specific walk info